tsunami416604/azure-docs.hu-hu/articles/cosmos-db/sql-query-execution.md

     }
 ```

-A következő példa azt mutatja be, hogy a `SelectMany`program összekapcsolja a LINQ-t.
+A következő példa azt mutatja be, hogy a program összekapcsolja a LINQ-t `SelectMany` .

 ```csharp
     foreach (var pet in client.CreateDocumentQuery(containerLink,